Foreign Policy Analysis

 - The written and oral presentation of a brief analytical work (1,500 words) in Session 6.
 The topic and details of this work will be provided in the beginning of the course.
 The brief analytical work and its oral presentation will count for 40% of the final grade.

 - The written and oral presentation of the Final Essay (2,500 words).
 The Final Essay will consist of a formal essay with a structure that includes a clear description of the conceptual framework, the case study, the analysis, some justified conclusions, as well as sources and references.
-As for the oral presentation it will be based on a draft of the Final Essay and take place in Session 12.
+As for the oral presentation it will be based on a draft of the Final Essay and take place in Session 12 (the oral presentation will count for 10% of the final grade).
+The Final Essay will count for 50% of the final grade.
 The topic and details of this work will be provided in the beginning of the course.
-The Final Essay and its oral presentation will count for 60% of the final grade.

 The classes will adhere to the idea of active learning (student-centered learning), whereby students assume responsibility for a predominant part of their individual learning experience both inside and outside of the classroom.